dmulyalin/NORFAB/docs/index.md

 Key actors of the system include

+- **SERVICES** - a collection of workers and managed resources
+- **CLIENTS** - consume services, processes that run on client machine and connect to broker
 - **WORKERS** - form services, processes that run anywhere and act as resource proxy agents
-- **CLIENTS** - consume services, processes that run on client machine and connect to broker
 - **BROKER** - provides access to services for clients
-- **RESOURCES** - entities managed by workers, e.g. network devices, databases, file system
+- **RESOURCES** - entities managed by workers, e.g. network devices, databases, file systems
-- **SERVICES** - a collection of workers and managed resources

-Clients communicate with broker to submit jobs, broker distributes jobs across workers comprising the service, workers run jobs producing results later on retrieved by clients.
-In other words *Services* hosted by *Workers* and expose functionality consumed by *Clients* via *Broker*.
+Clients communicate with broker to submit jobs, broker distributes jobs across workers comprising the service, workers run jobs producing results retrieved by clients.
+In other words, *Services* hosted by *Workers* and expose functionality consumed by *Clients* via *Broker*.